jdavanne/terraform-provider-xmft/docs/resources/st_subscription_ar.md

 - `pta_on_tempfail_in_do_advanced_routing_process_failed_file` (Boolean) Defines whether to trigger advanced routing with file copy in case of a PTA permanent failure.
 - `pta_on_tempfail_in_do_advanced_routing_wildcard_pull` (Boolean) Defines whether to trigger wildcard pull with advanced routing in case of a PTA temporary failure.
 - `pta_on_tempfail_in_do_delete` (Boolean) Defines whether to delete the file on failure after the transmission.
-- `pta_on_tempfail_in_do_move` (String) Specify a value to rename the file after transmission or move it to a different folder on temporary failure.
+- `pta_on_tempfail_in_do_move` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on temporary failure.
 An expression language can be used to specify a file name/folder.
 - `pta_on_tempfail_out_do_delete` (Boolean) Defines whether to delete the file on failure after the transmission.
-- `pta_on_tempfail_out_do_move` (String) Specify a value to rename the file after transmission or move it to a different folder on failure.
+- `pta_on_tempfail_out_do_move` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on failure.
 An expression language can be used to specify a file name/folder.
-- `submit_filename_pattern_expression` (String) Specify the file name pattern.
+- `submit_filename_pattern_expression` (String) default:'', Specify the file name pattern.
 An expression language can be used.
 - `submit_filter_type` (String) enum:/TRIGGER_FILE_CONTENT/FILENAME_PATTERN, default:TRIGGER_FILE_CONTENT, Specify the submit filter type.
 It could be 'FILENAME_PATTERN' or 'TRIGGER_FILE_CONTENT'.
 If 'FILENAME_PATTERN' is selected and 'submitFilenamePatternExpression' is with value '*' all files will be submitted for processing in the subscription folder.